Lecture Ilse and Leo Mildenberg Memorial Lecture

 Complimentary parking available in the Broadway Garage, 7 Felton Street, Cambridge.

-To honor the memory of renowned numismatist and scholar Leo Mildenberg (1912–2001) and his years of friendship with Harvard University, a fund was established by his friends and colleagues and endowed in 2005 by his wife, Isle Mildenberg-Seehausen.
+To honor the memory of renowned numismatist and scholar Leo Mildenberg (1912–2001) and his years of friendship with Harvard University, a fund was established by his friends and colleagues and endowed in 2005 by his wife, Ilse Mildenberg-Seehausen.